TLS Courses

 LA 959n Trinity Religious Liberty Clinic - 1 Hour

-This clinical course is a partnership with the Pacific Justice Institute and operates on the campus of Trinity Law School.
-PJI is a non-profit providing pro bono legal services to churches and individuals primarily in cases involving the defense of religious freedom, parental rights, and other civil liberties.
-This research and writing-intensive clinic is designed to give students the unique opportunity to hone legal writing skills while under the supervision of an attorney specializing in Constitutional law.
-Students are exposed to writing various trial and appellate level documents including complaints and amicus briefs for current cases.
-Students' research and writing will directly contribute to important religious freedom matters.
-Course meets practical skills requirement.
-Prerequisites: LA 600 and LA 601.
+This clinic is a partnership with the Pacific Justice Institute (PJI).
+PJI is a non-profit organization with offices on the campus of Trinity Law School which provides pro bono legal services to churches and individuals, primarily involving the defense of religious freedom, parental rights, and other civil liberties.
+Students hone legal writing skills in this writing-intense clinic while under the supervision of an attorney specializing in constitutional law.
+Students are exposed to writing trial motions and appellate briefs for important religious freedom matters.
+LA 959n meets practical skills requirement.
 Delivery Mode: Traditional Juris Doctor.

 LA 959o Trinity Religious Liberty Clinic - 2 Hours

-This clinical course is a partnership with the Pacific Justice Institute and operates on the campus of Trinity Law School.
-PJI is a non-profit providing pro bono legal services to churches and individuals primarily in cases involving the defense of religious freedom, parental rights, and other civil liberties.
-This research- and writing-intensive clinic is designed to give students the unique opportunity to hone legal writing skills while under the supervision of an attorney specializing in Constitutional law.
-Students are exposed to writing various trial and appellate level documents including complaints and amicus briefs for current cases.
-Students' research and writing will directly contribute to important religious freedom matters.
-Course meets practical skills requirement.
-Prerequisites: LA 600 and LA 601.
+This clinic is a partnership with the Pacific Justice Institute (PJI).
+PJI is a non-profit organization with offices on the campus of Trinity Law School which provides pro bono legal services to churches and individuals, primarily involving the defense of religious freedom, parental rights, and other civil liberties.
+Students hone legal writing skills in this writing-intense clinic while under the supervision of an attorney specializing in constitutional law.
+Students are exposed to writing trial motions and appellate briefs for important religious freedom matters.
+LA 959o meets practical skills requirement.
 Delivery Mode: Traditional Juris Doctor.

 LA 959t Trinity Mediation Clinic - 3 Hours

-This clinical course operates in conjunction with the Orange County Superior Court and Waymakers.
-It is designed to give students hands-on experience providing mediation services to the disputants and operates under the direction of a Trinity Law School professor who is a professional mediator and licensed attorney.
-As mediators, the students act as third- party neutrals to help the litigants facilitate a resolution of their pending lawsuits.
-This clinic equips students who may be interested in entering the field of alternative dispute resolution or those who would like to integrate peacemaking principles into their own legal practice.
-Course meets practical skills requirement.
-Prerequisite: LA 675a.
+This clinic operates in conjunction with the Orange County Superior Court and Waymakers OC.
+Students have hands-on experience providing mediation services to disputants while operating under the direction of a professor who is both a mediator and licensed attorney.
+As mediators, the students act as third-party neutrals to help litigants facilitate a resolution of their pending lawsuits.
+This clinic equips students interested in entering the field of alternative dispute resolution or those who would like to incorporate peacemaking principles into their own legal practice.
+This clinic is available for in-person or remote students.
+LA 959t meets practical skills requirement.
 Delivery Mode: Traditional Juris Doctor.

 LA 959u Trinity Religious Liberty Clinic - 3 Hours

-This clinical course is a partnership with the Pacific Justice Institute and operates on the campus of Trinity Law School.
-PJI is a non-profit providing pro bono legal services to churches and individuals primarily in cases involving the defense of religious freedom, parental rights, and other civil liberties.
-This research and writing-intensive clinic is designed to give students the unique opportunity to hone legal writing skills while under the supervision of an attorney specializing in Constitutional law.
-Students are exposed to writing various trial and appellate level documents including complaints and amicus briefs for current cases.
-Students' research and writing will directly contribute to important religious freedom matters.
-Course meets practical skills requirement.
-Prerequisites: LA 600 and LA 601.
+This clinic is a partnership with the Pacific Justice Institute (PJI).
+PJI is a non-profit organization with offices on the campus of Trinity Law School which provides pro bono legal services to churches and individuals, primarily involving the defense of religious freedom, parental rights, and other civil liberties.
+Students hone legal writing skills in this writing-intense clinic while under the supervision of an attorney specializing in constitutional law.
+Students are exposed to writing trial motions and appellate briefs for important religious freedom matters.
+LA 959u meets practical skills requirement.
 Delivery Mode: Traditional Juris Doctor.

 LA 959v Trinity Immigration Clinic - 3 Hours

-The Trinity Immigration Clinic provides an opportunity for students to address immigration issues for underserved populations.
-Under the supervision of a Trinity Law School professor and supervising attorney, this clinic works with non-profit non-government organizations (NGO) to provide legal services in areas such as asylum, Temporary Protected Status, Adjustment of Status, removal, and other immigration-related issues.
-The clinic includes instruction on representation, case analysis, interviewing, case preparation, and generally on serving client needs.
-Course meets practical skills requirement.
-Prerequisite: LA 995f.
+Under the supervision of a Trinity Law School professor and attorney, students work with non-profit, non-governmental organizations (NGOs) to provide legal services in areas such as asylum, Temporary Protected Status, Adjustment of Status, removal, and other immigration-related issues.
+Students receive instruction on representation, case analysis, interviewing, case preparation, and generally on serving client needs.
+This is a virtual clinic.
+LA 959v meets practical skills requirement.
 Delivery Mode: Traditional Juris Doctor.
-Remote/Online.

 LA 960 Administrative Law - 3 Hours